f5devcentral/f5-velos-training/docs/velos_software_upgrades.rst

             ]
         }
     }
+To import an F5OS-C image from a remote HTTPS server, use the following API example.
+You can optionally import using other protocols such as SFTP or SCP by adding the proper protocol option to the API command below.
 To import images, use the following API examples for controller and partition images.
 To import the **controller** image:

 .. code-block:: bash